 Best beach for photography and long walks

 Cradled by mossy redwood forests, the rocky Big Sur coast is a mystical place.
 Search out hidden waterfalls and hot springs and watch for endangered California condors while scrambling along sea cliffs.
-Pfeiffer Beach’s phenomenal crescent-shaped slice of sand is one of the most beautiful beaches in California, known for its huge double-rock formation, through which waves crash with life-affirming power.
+Pfeiffer Beach’s phenomenal crescent-shaped slice of sand is one of the most beautiful beaches in California, known for its huge rock arch – Keyhole Rock – through which waves crash with life-affirming power.

-Dig down into the wet sand – it’s purple!
+Dig your toes into the wet sand – it’s purple!
 That’s because manganese garnet washes down from the craggy hillsides above.
 It’s often windy, and the surf is too dangerous for swimming, but it’s a beautiful spot for a walk.

 Local tip: Don’t rush.
-Traffic, road closures and detours due to weather, forest fires and even falling rocks slow progress on Hwy 1.
-Plus there are all the diversions that entice you to stop for a spell, or two.
+Traffic, road closures and detours due to heavy weather, forest fires and even falling rocks slow progress on Hwy 1.
+Plus there are all the diversions along the way that will tempt you to stop for a spell or two.

 3. Huntington Beach